-Anthropology PlusAnthropology Plus provides worldwide coverage of journal articles, reports, commentaries, edited works and obituaries in the fields of anthropology, archaeology, and related interdisciplinary fields.
+Anthropology PlusThis link opens in a new windowAnthropology Plus provides worldwide coverage of journal articles, reports, commentaries, edited works and obituaries in the fields of anthropology, archaeology, and related interdisciplinary fields.
 Date coverage: late 19th century - present.

 AnthroSourceThis link opens in a new windowAnthroSource is an electronic archive of American Anthropological Association journals, newsletters and bulletins.
 It also provides seamless access to AAA journals archived in JSTOR.
 Date coverage: late 19th century - present.

-Anthropological Fieldwork OnlineAnthropological Fieldwork Online brings the fieldwork underpinning the great ethnographies of the early 20th century into the digital world.
+Anthropological Fieldwork OnlineThis link opens in a new windowAnthropological Fieldwork Online brings the fieldwork underpinning the great ethnographies of the early 20th century into the digital world.
 This fully indexed, primary source database unfolds the historical development of anthropology from a global perspective, bringing together the work of early scholars who shaped the theories and methods students learn about, critique and re-shape today.

-Anthropology OnlineAnthropology Online brings together written ethnographies, field notes, seminal texts, memoirs, and contemporary studies covering human behavior.
+Anthropology OnlineThis link opens in a new windowAnthropology Online brings together written ethnographies, field notes, seminal texts, memoirs, and contemporary studies covering human behavior.
 It is a resource for study in the areas of politics, economics, history, psychology, environmental studies, religion, area studies, linguistics, and geography.

 International Bibliography of the Social Sciences (IBSS)This link opens in a new windowThis database contains indexes journal articles and books in the social sciences.
 Subjects covered in the database include anthropology, economics, education, ethnography, political science, sociology and more.
 It has broad international coverage.
 Abstracts are available for half of all current journal articles.
 Date coverage: 1951 - present.

 Other Social Sciences

-Social Sciences Full TextSocial Sciences Full Text provides access to hundreds of English language journals in the social sciences.
+Social Sciences Full TextThis link opens in a new windowSocial Sciences Full Text provides access to hundreds of English language journals in the social sciences.
 About two-thirds of the journals are peer-reviewed.
 Date coverage: 1983 - present.

 HAPI (Hispanic American Periodicals Index)This link opens in a new windowThe Hispanic American Periodicals Index (HAPI) provides citations to the contents of scholarly journals published around the world on Latin America and the Caribbean.
 Coverage ranges from political, economic, and social issues to the arts and humanities.
 Date coverage: 1970 - present.

-Linguistics CollectionThe Linguistics Collection is comprised of index and full-text databases covering all aspects of the study of language including phonetics, phonology, morphology, syntax, and semantics.
+Linguistics CollectionThis link opens in a new windowThe Linguistics Collection is comprised of index and full-text databases covering all aspects of the study of language including phonetics, phonology, morphology, syntax, and semantics.
 The collection includes the Linguistics & Language Behavior Abstracts (LLBA), which abstracts and indexes the international literature in linguistics and related disciplines in the language sciences.
 And Linguistics Database, which includes full-text journals and other sources in linguistics including many titles indexed in LLBA.

-MLA International BibliographyIndexes critical materials on literature, languages, linguistics, and folklore.
+MLA International BibliographyThis link opens in a new windowIndexes critical materials on literature, languages, linguistics, and folklore.
 Includes citations from worldwide publications: periodicals, books, essay collections, working papers, proceedings, dissertations and bibliographies.
 Date coverage: 1920s - present.

 Searching Across Disciplines

 BU Libraries Search (BULS)This link opens in a new windowBU Libraries Search provides a single place to search for a wide variety of academic material provided by the library.
 The material covered by the search includes books, journals, scores, video and audio recordings, and other physical items held by the library.
 The search also covers ebooks and ejournals owned by the library, as well as online material provided by the library from a variety of sources.

 JSTORThis link opens in a new windowThis database provides full text access to the back issues of core scholarly journals in the humanities, social sciences, and natural sciences.
 Book reviews are included as well as journal articles.
 Abstracts are available for some of the articles.
 Date coverage: earliest issues of each journal up to the most current five years for most publications and to the present for some.

 ScienceDirectThis link opens in a new windowScienceDirect is a general science database that searches journal articles and book chapters in all areas of science, technology, and health.
 ScienceDirect also provides full text access to a number of major reference works, allows the user to create email alerts for specific journal titles, book series, or research topics, and provides access to a limited number of "pre-pub" articles (articles accepted for publication but not yet officially released).
 Date coverage: varies by publication.

 Web of ScienceThis link opens in a new windowWeb of Science is one of the core general science databases covering all aspects of scientific literature.
 It also has a number of tools that make it a unique resource for finding scholarly literature.
 Item records come with links both to the works cited by the paper in question and the future works that cite that paper.
 Web of Science also allows the user to set up email alerts for specific authors or topics, provides researcher profiles, and allows the user to search conference proceedings.

-Project MuseProject Muse provides digital access to scholarly journals and books in the humanities and social sciences.
+Project MuseThis link opens in a new windowProject Muse provides digital access to scholarly journals and books in the humanities and social sciences.
 The scholarly content comes from non-profit scholarly publishers, including university presses and societies.
 The full text resources include journal articles, book reviews and book chapters.

 Based on an overview of works on (1) itineraries of people, (2) tensions with the nation‐state, (3) shifts in the political economy, (4) digital communicative practices, (5) metasemiotic chains of interdiscursivity, and (6) movements of social transformation, the essay argues that the effort to signify movement is what allows linguistic anthropology to understand and represent the agentive yet constrained ways in which people engage with the world, navigating time‐space and enacting transformations of social and material conditions of life